natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class3-assignment.md

 * **Email Contents:**
     * Send an email to **both** `natanael.waraney@ui.ac.id` and `natanaelmassie2009@gmail.com`.
     * The subject line should be: `[NLPCC-UI 2025] Class 3 Assignment - Your Name - Student Number`.
-    * The email body **must** contain a direct link to your `nlpcc-ui-2025` GitHub repository (specifically linking to the notebook is helpful, but linking the repo is mandatory).
+    * The email body **must** contain a direct link to your `nlpcc-ui-2025` GitHub repository (specifically linking to the Colab notebook `.ipynb` file within the repository is helpful, but linking the repo is mandatory).
     * If you are aiming for the public sharing bonus, also include a direct link to your public post (LinkedIn, blog, etc.) in the same email.
 * **Important:** Submissions are graded based on the work pushed to GitHub *and* the notification email being received by the deadline.